Do you have health insurance for Canada?

 A cheap second-hand hand bike might set you back anything from $50 to $250 from a used bike store.
 An average new bike from, say, Canadian Tire, will cost around $150 to $300.
 A high-end bike from any of the trendy bike stores in town can go up into the thousands.

-If you are going to cycle around this city while living in Toronto, get the proper gear.
-Invest in a helmet, front and rear lights, and proper brakes.
-Be careful of the streetcar tracks.
+If you are going to cycle in Toronto, get the proper gear.
+Invest in a helmet, front and rear lights, and proper brakes – and be careful of the streetcar tracks.

 Want more help getting settled in Toronto?